 - Your PC could be having trouble with hardware, either the CPU, hard drives, monitor, or motherboard.

-Unfortunately, there’s no permanent way to keep all of these issues at bay.
+Unfortunately, there’s no permanent way to keep these issues at bay.

-All you can do is check for any problems that may have come from the Windows 11 update and see if there’s anything you can fix.
+All you can do is check for any problems that may have come from the update and see if you can fix anything.

 1. Check your system requirements

-If you can’t boot your PC, it’s likely that your system requirements haven’t been satisfied before installation.
+If you can’t boot your PC, it is likely your system requirements haven’t been satisfied before installation.

 Therefore, you should check if your computer meets the minimum system requirements for running Windows 11.

-Once you know what’s required for Windows 11, proceed with downloading and installing the latest drivers.
+Once you know what’s required for Windows 11, continue downloading and installing the latest drivers.

 Before troubleshooting your PC, it’s always advisable to download and install all the latest drivers for your computer’s hardware.

-This will ensure that everything works properly and enables you to fix any hardware compatibility issues.
+This will ensure everything works properly and enable you to fix hardware compatibility issues.